VPNs and VPSs, networks and servers, it’s all that same internet stuff, especially when they’re both virtual and private, right? Well, no.

 What is a VPS?

-A VPS, or virtual private server, is a server that has been divided into smaller virtual servers for people to use.
-Think of a VPS like a shared house with several rooms where each room is occupied by a different tenant.
+A VPS, or virtual private server, is a physical server that has been divided into smaller virtual servers for people to use.
+Think of a VPS as a shared house with several rooms where a different tenant occupies each space.
 In this analogy, the house would be the physical server, and each room would be a virtual server.

 So, why exactly would you rent a private virtual server?